Academic Information and Policies - Online Program

 Class Cancellation Policy

 From time to time, it may be necessary to cancel a class because of insufficient enrollment or other extenuating circumstances.
 The decision for such a cancellation is ultimately that of the Provost of the University.
-The full policy and procedures are published in the Policy Directory.
+The full policy and procedures are published in the Liberty University Policy Directory.

 Late Assignment Policy for Online Courses